 - Can be installed cross-platform on both Windows and Linux

 - Can identify slow running websites and elements that fail to load correctly

 - The choice between software and hardware solutions is confusing

 OutagesIO’s Community Edition is free forever and acts as a free trial for the paid editions of the software.
 This doesn’t give you any experience of the OutagesIO hardware solution and it doesn’t include all of the functions of the paid software options.
 Sign up for the Community Edition and, after trying that, you can decide whether to upgrade to the Extended plan.
 OutagesIO also offers a demo system at its website.

 Added bonuses are a free DNS service and a security scan.
 The hardware option comes with a built-in DNS server and a webcam connection.

-NodePing is charged-for by subscription, but it doesn’t grade service levels.
-It has one package for all with very high capabilities.
-The service will monitor your websites at one-minute intervals and you can cover up to 250 sites with one subscription.
 The service allows you unlimited user accounts so you don’t have to make all of your systems administration team log in with the same credentials.
 It is also possible to tailor each account’s dashboard so you can safely give junior members access without the risk of them getting powerful and potentially damaging control on the system.